Kaveen98/Streamlit-LLM-ChatApp/README.md

 ## ✅ Usage

 1. Type your message in the chat.
-2. Toggle the "Use Qwen3 30B A3B" checkbox to switch between local and cloud models.
+2. Toggle the "Switch to the cloud model" checkbox to switch between local and cloud models.
 3. The app remembers previous messages for contextual replies.

 ---